David Topliss: Representative honours

 Topliss won cap(s) for Yorkshire while at Wakefield Trinity.

 Coaching career

-Topliss coached Wakefield Trinity from 1987–94 and also had a spell in charge of Great Britain under-21s in 1989.
+Topliss coached Wakefield Trinity from 1987 to 1994 and also had a spell in charge of Great Britain under-21s in 1989.
 In his first season with Trinity, he guided them to promotion back into the old First Division, retiring as a player after the last match of the season.
 He remained at Wakefield as coach until 1994 when he stepped down to concentrate on his business.

 County Cup Final appearances

 David Topliss was the coach in Wakefield Trinity's 8–11 defeat by Castleford in the 1990–91 Yorkshire County Cup Final during the 1990–91 season at Elland Road, Leeds on Sunday 23 September 1990, and was the coach in the 29–16 victory over Sheffield Eagles in the 1992–93 Yorkshire County Cup Final during the 1992–93 season at Elland Road, Leeds on Sunday 18 October 1992.